 A new Colorado law enacted in 2015 established a trend of giving a felony charge to anyone arrested for DUI who already has three or more DUI convictions on their criminal record.
 The goal rightfully so is to slow down the repeat offenders.

 It is possible to get a felony DUI charge lowered to a misdemeanor in Colorado.
 Anyone facing this situation absolutely needs to speak with the best Colorado Springs DUI attorney they can find.

 The Colorado “Wobbler Statute” and Felony Drug Charges

 In Colorado certain crimes can be classified as either a misdemeanor or a felony; these are called wobblers.
 The surrounding circumstances of the crime will play heavily in the final classification.

 The “Wobbler Statute” as it applies to drug crimes has been in the news in Colorado.

 If you are facing a drug crime charge in Colorado it is important to know whether or not the particular drug crime you are charged with is classified as a wobbler.

 If you or someone you know is facing a felony drug charge in Colorado, the parties facing the felony charges need to speak with a criminal drug defense attorney to explore reducing the charge to a wobbler via plea bargaining.

-If you are facing a misdemeanor or felony charge in Colorado Springs or the El Paso County courts, the best thing you can do is speak with an experienced Colorado Springs criminal law attorney.
+If you are facing a misdemeanor or felony charge in Colorado Springs or the El Paso County courts, the best thing you can do is speak with Colorado Springs criminal law attorney.